Special Needs Trusts: What, Why, When and What Else?

 Reasons to consider a Corporate Trustee.
 In many (though not all) cases, clients will be well advised to designate a corporate trustee that has a deep reservoir of knowledge in the various responsibilities of a trusteeship.

-It is often possible to address concerns clients may have about using a corporate trustee by designating one or more family members “Trust Protector” and by giving the Trust Protector broad authority to remove and replace the trustee if he/she (the Trust Protector) deems it in the beneficiary’s best interest to do so.
+It is often possible to address concerns clients may have about using a corporate trustee by designating one or more family members “Trust Protector” and by giving the Trust Protector broad authority to remove and replace the trustee if they (the Trust Protector) deems it in the beneficiary’s best interest to do so.

 “ABLE” accounts are tax-favored accounts for disabled persons that are authorized under a specific statutory provision in the Internal Revenue Code (Code or IRC), §529A.
 Congress added §529A to the Code in December 2014 pursuant to the “Achieving a Better Life Experience” (ABLE) Act. §529A authorizes states to adopt ABLE Savings Programs.
 Most states, including Pennsylvania, have adopted such programs.